 The buttressing is usually done by plates but in case of compartment syndromes, vascular repairs and open fractures etc, hybrid external fixation could be done.

-It is important not to close skin in tension.
+It is important not to close the skin in tension.

 Some wounds require secondary closure about 5 days later.
 In cases where skin closure is not feasible, skin coverage flaps may be done.

 - Thompson RC Jr, Oegema TR Jr, Lewis JL, et al. Osteoarthrotic changes after acute transarticular load.
 An animal model.
 J Bone Joint Surg Am 1991.
 73(7):990–1001.

 - Mitchell N, Shepard N. Healing of articular cartilage in intraarticular fractures in rabbits.
 J Bone Joint Surg Am1980.
 62(4):628–634.

 - Brown TD, Anderson DD, Nepola JV et al. Contact stress aberrations following imprecise reduction of simple tibial plateau fractures.
 J Orthop Res1988.
 6(6):851–62.

 - Llinas A, McKellop HA, Marshall GJ et al. Healing and remodeling of articular incongruities in a rabbit fracture model.
 J Bone Joint Surg Am 1993.
 75 (10):1508–23.

 - Matta JM.
 Fractures of the acetabulum: accuracy of reduction and clinical results in patients managed operatively within three weeks after the injury.
 J Bone Joint Surg Am.
 1996.
 78(11):1632–1645.

 - Sirkin M, Sanders R, DiPasquale T, et al. A staged protocol for soft tissue management in the treatment of complex pilon fractures.
 J Orthop Trauma; 13(2):78-84.